 The Lowdown – How Much Does a Trip to Iceland Cost & How to Save Money Before You Go!

 If you’re a savvy traveller, you would have already bagged yourself some low-cost flights to visit Iceland.
 If you’re flying long-haul, you may have even got two trips for the price of one with a free stopover in Iceland flying transatlantic with Icelandair or Wow Air.
-Similarly to finding cheap flights ahead of schedule, there are many other things you can do to save money on an upcoming trip to Iceland.
+Similarly to finding cheap flights to Iceland ahead of schedule, there are many other things you can do to save money on an upcoming trip to Iceland.

-Save Money by Booking Accommodation in Iceland with Kitchen Facilities
+Save Money in Iceland by Booking Accommodation with Kitchen Facilities

 Eating out in Iceland is expensive!
 As someone who loves nothing more than dining out in destinations, the high-prices in Iceland meant that I wanted Adam and I to save our pennies for exploring instead (we were going to Italy a couple of days later anyway.)
 In fact, during our time in

 Our apartment at The Swan House, located in the heart of Reykjavík, came with a kitchenette so was perfect for keeping our costs down.
 Our kitchenette enabled us to prepare and cook all our meals and food we needed on-the-go from the comfort of our room.